evilpistachio/terraform-docker/README.md

 # terraform-docker

-Using Terraform in AWS Cloud9 to deploy a docker container
+Using Terraform in AWS Cloud9 to deploy a docker container with nodered image.